MiniGameWorlds/MiniGameWorld/resources/devWiki/3rd-party-guide/Home.md

 ## MiniGameEvent
 All minigame events extend `MiniGameEvent`
 - `MiniGameStartEvent`: Called when a minigame starts
-- `MiniGameEventPassEvent`: Called when a event passed to a started minigame
 - `MiniGameFinishEvent`: Called when a minigame finished
 - `MiniGameExceptionEvent`: Called when a exception related with minigame has occurred
 - `MiniGameServerExceptionEvent`: Called when a exception related with server has occurred